Ryael/neon-shore/TESTING.md

   - The contact portion of the navigation menu is always visible to the user such that if they have any queries they are able to contact the store.
   - Upon navigating to it, they are presented with a very quick form so they can easily and quickly fill it out.
-  - After it's been filled out and they click submit, a SweetAlert informs that their message has been recieved and will have a response within 48 hours.
+  - After it's been filled out and they click submit, a SweetAlert informs that their message has been received and will have a response within 48 hours.

 18. As a registered user, I want to be able to change my delivery details so that they're correct and saved for future purchases.

   - After registration, the user may navigate to their user profile.
 Here, they're able to then navigate to the details tab, and this is where they're prompted for their delivery details.
-  - Once saved, these will be saved for all future purchases but they can be edited at any time either via this or via checkout.
+  - Once saved, these will be saved for all future purchases, but they can be edited at any time either via this or via checkout.
   - If a user wants to make a purchase first, then all they have to do is follow the checkout process and then interact with the save details to profile box.

-19. As a registered user, I want to be able to recieve a verification email upon registration so that I know my registration was successful.
+19. As a registered user, I want to be able to receive a verification email upon registration so that I know my registration was successful.

   - Upon successful registration, the user is sent an email asking them to verify their email.

-20. As a registered user, I want to be able to recieve a confirmation email upon completeing a purchase so that will I have a copy of order.
+20. As a registered user, I want to be able to receive a confirmation email upon completing a purchase so that I will have a copy of my order.

   - Upon successfully completing a purchase with Stripe, the user is sent a confirmation email via the Stripe webhook, which they can view at any time after.

-21. As a registered user, I want to be able to sort products by their categories so I can quicker identify what I'm interested in.
+21. As a registered user, I want to be able to sort products by their categories so I can quickly identify what I'm interested in.

   - Once the user is on the store page, they are presented with the available categories.
   - Should they choose to interact with any given one, every product associated with that category will be displayed to them.